andreasm80/blog.local/content/post/2024-04-08-vsphere-tanzu-avi-multiple-supervisors/index.md

 The fields in red are common settings between the two clouds.
-The other values are unique.
-Under DNS Profile one could also define a custom DNS profile ofcourse, I just went with the same DNS profile in my lab.
+The other values are unique. notice the different Transport Zones which should match the Transport Zone for each respective cluster.
+Under DNS Profile one could also define a custom DNS profile of course, I just went with the same DNS profile in my lab.
 It would make sense to have two different DNS profiles also to keep the red line of separation complete.

 **nsx-m01-2**